Edit package

 Composite Elements

 Content elements can be configured as composite elements using the isComposite flag in the manifest.
-To include a list of composite elements, utilize the TailorEmbeddedContainer global component.
+To include a list of embedded child elements, utilize the TailorEmbeddedContainer global component.
 Tailor CMS will render the appropriate element list, while the CEK runtime will mock example elements.

 Question Elements